 Must be opened online.
 Not available as an IRA.
 Cannot be opened in the name of a trust.
 Consumer accounts only.

-The Deposit Account Disclosure describes the Early Withdrawal Penalty (EWP) as follows:
+As stated in the Deposit Account Disclosure, the Early Withdrawal Penalty (EWP) reads as follows:

-a penalty of _____ Months interest earned on the amount withdrawn.
+impose a penalty of Six Months interest earned on the amount withdrawn.

 The Deposit Account Disclosure also states that,

 On CDs that are opened online, the only interest option